claytonwramsey/www/content/blog/mvt/index.md

 ![Collision checking structure construction times](mbm_throughput_construction.svg)

 <figcaption>Construction time scaling for each data structure.
-  Trendlines show average performance in a size bucket, while the hexbins are colored based on the overall distribution of planning times.</figcaption>
+  Each line shows average performance of a data structure for a bucket of point clouds.</figcaption>

 </figure>